Peter Bock-Schroeder: Master Photographer

 After being lost in the jungles of Peru for three days in 1954, Peter Bock-Schroeder (1913-2001) finally reached the Catholic mission "Heart of the Amazon" and had a soiree with the nuns and the staff.

-The art of photography can lead us to reflect on our own history.
+The art of street photography can lead us to reflect on our own history.
 A great picture moves us, it makes us sigh.
 Find your personal favourite in the exclusive Peter Bock-Schroeder collection, managed by the photographer's son .